-Commercial airline accidents are luckily quite rare in America, especially compared to incidents such as car crashes.
+Commercial airplane crashes are luckily quite rare in America, especially compared to incidents such as car crashes.
 Yet around the globe, victims of commercial airline accidents continue to crop up.
-Recent accidents such as the 2013 Asiana Airlines crash in San Francisco, the 2016 American Airlines crash in Chicago, and the 2017 crash of a U.S. Marine Corps aircraft in Mississippi show that people still sustain injuries and die in airline accidents each year.
+Recent accidents such as the 2013 Asiana Airlines crash in San Francisco, the 2016 American Airlines crash in Chicago, and the 2017 crash of a U.S. Marine Corps aircraft in Mississippi show that people still sustain serious injuries and die in airline accidents each year.

-Almost every commercial airline crash in history comes down to one or more human errors.
+Almost every commercial plane crash in history comes down to one or more human errors.
 While weather conditions, birds, and other acts of God have caused a fair share of aviation accidents, the majority stem from preventable errors by the part manufacturers, pilots, assistants, and air controllers.
-Issues such as engine failures, fuel leakage, incompetent pilots, collapsing structures, and fires have all contributed to preventable airplane crashes in the past.
+Issues such as engine failures, fuel leakage, incompetent pilots, collapsing structures, and fires have all contributed to preventable commercial aviation accidents in the past.

 If you think an airline and/or another party is responsible for your recent commercial airplane accident, you have rights as a survivor.
 In many cases, airlines knew or should have known about the hazard, but they failed to repair it in time to prevent injuries and deaths.
 In these cases, survivors could sue the airline for negligence.
 Going to court after an aviation crash could result in payment for your medical bills, pain and suffering, lost wages, and other damages.

 What to Do as an Aviation Crash Victim